Kasha Mleko: Sustainability Challenges in the Insurance Industry

 The insurance industry faces a unique dual challenge regarding sustainability—understanding the risks posed by climate change and actively contributing to mitigating those risks.
 This concept, known as double materiality, is central to insurers' sustainability strategies, as they must assess both the risks their clients face and the broader societal impact of their underwriting decisions.

 As Kasha explains, "Double materiality is incredibly important in the insurance industry.
 For example, underwriting risk in areas vulnerable to climate events, like hurricane or flood zones, requires a deep understanding of climate-related risks.
-Insurers must not only comprehend these risks but also often provide the capital to fund mitigation efforts.
-The way insurers handle these risks can make or break their business, highlighting the importance of both risk assessment and mitigation."
+Insurers must not only comprehend these risks but also, increasingly, support efforts in mitigating these risks.
+The way insurers handle these risks can drastically impact their business, highlighting the importance of both risk assessment and mitigation."

 This dual focus—risk management and risk mitigation—places insurers at the forefront of sustainability efforts.
 Unlike many other industries, insurers are exposed to the direct financial consequences of climate-related events, from hurricanes to floods.
 Swiss Re’s research highlights that insured losses from natural catastrophes have grown at an average annual rate of 5.9% over the last 30 years, significantly outpacing global GDP growth of 2.7% (Swiss Re).
 This disparity emphasizes the increasing pressure on insurers to adapt and recalibrate their risk models to account for higher catastrophe trends while also expanding capacity to meet rising demand for protection.